neilsf/xcb-ext-sprite/README.md

 # Examples

-Please refer to the file `examples/example.bas`.
+Please refer to the file `examples/pacman-vs-monster.bas` for an example.

 # Symbols defined by this extension